 Not that that means she ever walks into a classroom with complete confidence.
 "I started this journey with little faith in my ability to be able to handle doing this, and while here I am at the finish line, I still find myself doubting myself at the beginning of every single class," Bouffard said.

-In the fall of 2008, she signed Bowdoin's matriculation book with all the other incoming first years, in the office of then-President Barry Mills.
+After she was admitted as a degree-seeking student, she signed Bowdoin's matriculation book with all the other incoming first years, in the office of then-President Barry Mills.
 "We talked about both being first-generation college students," she recollected.